-The use should be immediately discontinued if a rash or other hypersensitivity reaction occurs.
-In addition, psychiatric adverse experiences (including anxiety, mania, hallucinations, and suicidal ideation) have been reported in patients treated with Modafinil.
+There has been concern about the psychosis-inducing property of Modafinil.
+Psychiatric adverse experiences (including anxiety, mania, hallucinations, and suicidal ideation) have been reported in patients treated with Modafinil.
 Caution should be exercised when Modafinil is taken by patients with a history of psychosis, depression, or mania.
-(6)

-There has been concern about the psychosis-inducing property of Modafinil.
 There are documented reports of 2 cases of irritability and aggression related to modafinil use in bipolar disorder.
-(11)

 Modafinil is a Schedule IV drug in the United States.
 However, a prodrug, called Adrafinil, is unscheduled and unregulated.
 The only difference between the two drugs is that Adrafinil has a hydroxyl group in place of one of the hydrogens of the amine.
-There is a thread about the conversion of Adrafinil to Modafinil here.
+There is a thread about the conversion of Adrafinil to Modafinil here

 Modafinil is a white to off-white, crystalline powder that is practically insoluble in water and cyclohexane.
-It is sparingly to slightly soluble in methanol and acetone.
+It is slightly soluble in methanol and acetone.
 PROVIGIL (Cephalon, Inc.) tablets contain 100 mg or 200 mg of modafinil and the following inactive ingredients: lactose, microcrystalline cellulose, pregelatinized starch, croscarmellose sodium, povidone, and magnesium stearate.

 Alertec is a form of Modafinil available in Canada.

 Alertec (Shire Pharmaceuticals) pills contain 100mg of Modafinil.
 Alertec pills also contain the inactive ingredients lactose, maize starch, magnesium monosilicate, sodium croscarmellose polyvidone, magnesium stearate and talc.
-(9)

 Modalert is available from Sun Pharmaceuticals in India in 200 mg pills.